billyyoung/blog/content/posts/brain-and-ego.md

 This whole thing \*gestures wildly\* applies to all sorts of adverse experiences and trauma we've been through, and can help us (1) understand, neurologically, why we are reacting, (2) explore what happened to us, and (3) find how to work around/with it.

-(I highly recommend checking out the [book](https://www.goodreads.com/review/show/4259124963) if you're interested in this kind of modeling of the brain, and understanding and regulating stress responses.
+(I highly recommend checking out the <a target="_blank" href="https://www.goodreads.com/review/show/4259124963">book</a> if you're interested in this kind of modeling of the brain, and understanding and regulating stress responses.
 Bonus note: even specific scents can trigger a stress response.)

 But that's not where we end.

 ## Ego

-I'm currently entertaining this idea that your ego is like a bouncer in your mind, with the goal of [protecting you from emotional pain](https://www.psychologytoday.com/us/blog/theory-knowledge/202105/what-is-the-ego), usually via rationalization.
+I'm currently entertaining this idea that your ego is like a bouncer in your mind, with the goal of <a target="_blank" href="https://www.psychologytoday.com/us/blog/theory-knowledge/202105/what-is-the-ego">protecting you from emotional pain</a>, usually via rationalization.

 _Asked out a girl but got rejected?
 Eh, you weren't that into her anyway._
 _Missed a deadline at work?
 Is the world going to end, no._